Masimo

-Masimo Corporation is an American health technology and consumer electronics company based in Irvine, California.
-The company manufactures patient monitoring devices and technologies, including non-invasive sensors using optical technology, patient management, and telehealth platforms.
-In 2022, the company expanded into home audio by acquiring Sound United, and began to manufacture health-oriented wearable devices.
+Masimo Corporation is an American health technology and consumer electronics company headquartered in Irvine, California.
+The company develops patient monitoring devices, non-invasive sensors, and related software platforms used in hospital and home settings.
+Masimo has also operated in the consumer audio and wearable device markets.
+In 2026, Danaher Corporation agreed to acquire the company for $10 billion.

 History

-Masimo was founded in 1989 by electrical engineer Joe Kiani, who was later joined by fellow engineer Mohamed Diab.
+Masimo was founded in 1989 by engineer Joe Kiani; Mohamed Diab later joined as a co-developer.

-Masimo went public in 2007 and is traded on the Nasdaq stock exchange under the symbol MASI.
-In 2011, Forbes named Masimo to its list of top 20 public companies under a billion dollars in revenue.
+The company became publicly traded in 2007 and is listed on the Nasdaq under the ticker MASI.
+In 2011, Forbes included Masimo in a ranking of small public companies in the United States.

-In 2022, Masimo acquired Sound United, which owns premium audio brands such as Bowers & Wilkins, Denon, Marantz, Definitive Technology, Polk Audio, Classé and Boston Acoustics.
-The company stated that the acquisition gave it access to more retail channels and product engineers, and that it planned to leverage Denon's HEOS network-connected speakers as smart home hubs for aggregating health data from its services and devices.
+In 2022, Masimo acquired Sound United, owner of audio brands including Bowers & Wilkins, Denon, Marantz, Definitive Technology, Polk Audio, Classé and Boston Acoustics.
+The company stated that the acquisition expanded its retail channels and engineering resources, and that it planned to use some audio products as connected hubs for its health-related services.

-In October 2023, the United States International Trade Commission (ITC) ruled that Apple Inc. had infringed upon patents for light-based pulse oximetry owned by Masimo in its Apple Watch product line.
-Masimo accused Apple of poaching engineers from the company after it declined offers to partner with or be acquired by Apple.
-Apple denied these claims, stating that it had discussed partnerships with several vendors, and declined to work with Masimo because it was not in the consumer market.
+In October 2023, the United States International Trade Commission (ITC) ruled that Apple Inc. had infringed patents held by Masimo related to light-based pulse oximetry in the Apple Watch product line.
+Masimo stated that Apple had recruited some of its engineers after discussions about a possible partnership, while Apple said it had evaluated multiple vendors and did not select Masimo.

-In September 2024, founder and CEO Joe Kiani resigned as CEO following results of a proxy battle.
+In September 2024, founder and CEO Joe Kiani resigned following a proxy contest involving an activist investor.

-On May 7, 2025, Masimo announced that it would sell its consumer audio division to Harman International, a division of Samsung Electronics, for $350 million.
+On May 7, 2025, Masimo announced an agreement to sell its consumer audio division to Harman International, a subsidiary of Samsung Electronics, for US$350 million.